ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 So, we appended our malicious code to bottom of the **os.py** file.

 Have you noticed why I used **system()** method instead of **os.system()** method ?
 Because, writing "os.system()" in it will give error.
 We are in "os" itself.
 It will not recognize "os." part.
-Also, **system()** method defined in here already.
+Also, **system()** method is already defined in here.
 So, we should use "system()" instead of "os.system()".
 In addition, appending ```import os``` line to this file may cause to infinite recursion.

 Now, it seems okay.